-Amazon extends work-from-home option for employees through early October
+Amazon will let thousands of downtown Seattle and Bellevue employees work from home until October

 On March 4, as the enormity of the coronavirus pandemic was dawning on the region, Amazon joined other large Seattle-area employers in recommending that employees work from home.

-The company had confirmed its first COVID-positive corporate employee in one of its South Lake Union buildings the day before.
+The company had confirmed its first COVID-19-positive corporate employee in one of its South Lake Union buildings the day before.

 While the economic fallout from the pandemic is severe across the economy, restaurants and shops that catered to the company’s tens of thousands of programmers, engineers and corporate staff in Seattle and Bellevue were among the first to see their business evaporate.